scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The header part defines metadata that is relevant to the computation and verification of the signature.
 It MUST include at least the following metadata:

 - The algorithm to compute the signature
-- The identifier of the public key used to verify the signature (i.e., the public key certified by the AS's certificate)
+- The subjectKeyIdentifier of the public key to be used to verify the signature (see {{I-D.dekater-scion-pki}})
 - The ISD-AS number of the AS

 The following code block defines the signed header of an AS entry in Protobuf message format (called the `Header` message).